nnstreamer/nnstreamer/tools/debugging/README.md

 <img src=gst-debug-dump-dot-dir-xot.png border=0></img>

-If you want to get a PDF format file from .dot file, You need to convert the to a graphical format with dot command.
+If you want to get a PDF format file from .dot file, you need to convert the to a graphical format with dot command.
-The below exampe shows how to render PAUSED_READY.dot pipeline.
+The below example shows how to render PAUSED_READY.dot pipeline.
 ```bash
 * Case 1: Convert .dot to .pdf
 $ dot -Tpdf 0.00.05.104625000-gst-launch.PAUSED_READY.dot > pipeline_PAUSED_READY.pdf